mimshwright/pixi-easing-graph/README.md

 - `test` : test with jest.
 Also `test:coverage` and `test:watch`
 - `build` : bundle the code
 - `commit` & `release` : see below
+- `deploy`: Build the demo code and publish to gh-pages

 ### Commits & Releases